buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 This rule is proposed for managing casters in armor:

-- This option provides that all spells cast by the caster become Touch Range, meaning they can only be discharged through the caster's hand.
+- This option provides that all spells cast by the caster become Touch Range, meaning they can only be discharged through the caster' \*\*s hand.
 No Magic Checks are required due to wearing armor.

 ### Duration